 There are some deformities of the nose that cannot be corrected or improved by soft tissue fillers.
 Careful analysis and evaluation of the deformity requiring correction is key.
 If the problem is that an area is too small, then fillers can be used to add volume and improve the overall appearance.
 However, if an area is too large or prominent, then addition of fillers around the area to attempt to mask the prominent area will create a nose that is disproportionately large.
 It this case, rhinoplasty surgery for reduction of the area is more appropriate.

 There are several important considerations when using soft tissue fillers in the nose to improve safety and prevent both short and long term complications.
 Temporary fillers should be used and not permanent fillers.
 All synthetic, permanent fillers are fraught with disastrous complications including chronic granulomas and infections that are very difficult to correct and cause permanent deformities.
 Gel fillers should be used, not particulate fillers.
 Additionally, the amount of filler injected at one time must not be excessive as this can cause problems with not only the appearance but also the blood flow to the skin resulting in discoloration or scarring.

-The non-surgical nose job is performed at the Plastic Surgery Clinic.
+The non-surgical nose job is performed at The Plastic Surgery Clinic or at MD Beauty Clinic.
 Prior to the procedure, we spend a lot of time with our patients to listen to their concerns and identify their goals for nose reshaping.
 We can then help them to decide on whether a non-surgical nose job or rhinoplasty surgery would be best to help them achieve their goal.

 Consultations are always free.
 This is our opportunity to get to know you and your vision.
 And then share with you our expertise and recommendations based on 30+ years of experience, and thousands of satisfied patients.One patient's experience...